theoperatore/theoperatore.github.io/_site/README.md

 theoperatore.github.io
 ======================

-A portal to EVERYTHING (...I want to show/..)
+A portal to EVERYTHING (...I want to show...)

 Find the actual page [here](http://anpetersen.me).